Tips & FAQs

 Because ozone is a naturally occurring element that's always present in the environment, it's highly unlikely for animals to associate the scent specifically with hunters.

-- The HR-300 produces 45 percent more ozone than the newest version of the HR-200.
-This gives you the ability to hunt certain situations that before would have exceeded the capability of one HR-200 Unit, such as winds above 15 mph.
+- The HR300 and Orion produces 45 percent more ozone than the newest version of the HR230.
+This gives you the ability to hunt certain situations that before would have exceeded the capability of one HR230 Unit, such as winds above 15 mph.
+Furthermore, the Orion Features the exclusive HYPERBOOST mode that provides upto 25% more ozone output compared to Boost mode for even greater ozone production.

-- The HR-300 uses a different battery and charger than the HR-200.
-The HR-300 uses a Smart Battery and Smart Charger, meaning the battery and the charger “talk” to each other to maximize runtime, charge effectiveness, and overall battery life cycle.
+- The HR300 and Orion units use a different battery and charger than the HR230.
+These two units use a Smart Battery and Smart Charger, meaning the battery and the charger “talk” to each other to maximize runtime, charge effectiveness, and overall battery life cycle.

-- The HR-300 has a new DRiWASH mode programmed into the Unit for use with the DRiWASH Bag for eliminating scent on hunting gear.
+- The HR230, HR300, and Orion each feature DRiWASH mode programmed into the Unit for use with the DRiWASH Bag and O.N.E Gear Locker for eliminating scent on hunting gear.
 This is called “PULSE Technology” and is an automatic 10-minute cleansing cycle.

-- The HR-300 has been ergonomically designed to be much easier to use in low-light and no-light situations and/or with gloved hands.
+- The HR300 and Orion have been ergonomically designed to be much easier to use in low-light and no-light situations and/or with gloved hands.
 Unit operation has been simplified by reducing the number of buttons and increasing their size and changing their shape.
 The battery is much easier and quieter to take out and put in, even with gloved hands.
-For these reasons, the HR-200 features low-glow LED utility lights, and the HR-300 does not.
+For these reasons, the HR230 features low-glow LED utility lights, and the HR300 and Orion do not.

-- The HR-300 comes with an EZ Mount included.
+- All three units have an integrated EZ Mount included.

 - Comparison video between the HR-300 and HR-200